 In his eight years at Plymouth State College, Paul Hogan composed the highest winning percentage of any men’s basketball coach in the school’s history at 136-80.
 His unique coaching style and dedication to the fundamentals of the game guided the Plymouth State Panthers to postseason play in the prestigious NCAA Tournament and numerous ECAC berths.
 Hogan was recognized as the Little East Coach of the Year in 1991 and 1998.

-Hogan is active in his many duties at NHTI chairing the annual NHTI/Delta Dental 5 K Benefit road race at NHTI every April that raises scholarship money for the Jen Kemp Scholarship fund.
-In 2013 under Hogan’s leadership, the first annual “Qounquer the Quad” fitness challenge was added as another scholarship fundraiser for NHTI students.
-Currently the NHTI Athletic Department is working on a benefit golf tournament fundraiser to assist NHTI Athletics.
+Hogan is active in his many duties at NHTI chairing the annual NHTI/Delta Dental 5 K Benefit road race at NHTI every April that raises scholarship money for the Jen Kemp Scholarship fund and the Boys and Girls Club Scholarship for NHTI students.

 In 2012, the Boys and Girls Club Classic was established as a series of yearly basketball contests between Plymouth State University and Rivier University with proceeds from the men’s/women’s doubleheader being put into another scholarship fund for NHTI students named the NHTI Boys and Girls Club scholarship.

 Athletic Director and Professor of Sports Management at NHTI are the full time duties for Hogan year round.
-In addition to his NHTI duties, Hogan has served the Yankee Small College Conference as the conference President from 2005-16 and now serves as the Past President.
+In addition to his NHTI duties, Hogan serves the Yankee Small College Conference as the conference President from 2005-2016.
 Prior to the YSCC formation, Hogan served as the NNESCC President and YSCAA Vice-President from 1999-2005.
-Hogan also serves on a number of USCAA national committees including the Ratings and Selection chairperson.

 Hogan’s background in physical education, coaching and recreation has proven to be very helpful with creating camps and clinics that offer campers a special experience growing on the court and off the court.

-Bruce Johnson is another graduate of PSC (1974 BS/PE) and is currently the varsity girls basketball coach at Timberlane High School. [expand title= “Read More”] Coach Johnson is regarded as the finest foul shooter in PSC history and still owns several PSC records for shooting and shooting percentage.
+Bruce Johnson is another graduate of PSC (1974 BS/PE) and is currently the varsity girls basketball coach at John Stark Regional High School after many years at Timberlane High School.
+Coach Johnson is regarded as the finest foul shooter in PSC history and still owns several PSC records for shooting and shooting percentage.
 Coach Johnson has been a long time friend and supporter of Coach Hogan’s camps serving in many capacities over the years.
-He is the father of Evan, Dala and Elise Johnson who both work at several camps throughout the summer. [/expand]
+He is the father of Evan, Dala and Elise Johnson who work every summer at several camps throughout the summer.

-Matt Swedberg is a PSC graduate (1991, B.S./P.E.) and currently serves as the head coach for boys basketball at Moultonborough Academy. [expand title= “Read More”] Coach Swedberg was the team captain at Plymouth State College during the 1990-91 season.
-He was also recognized as an All Little East Player and was awarded the Little East student athlete academic achievement award.
+Matt Swedberg is a PSC graduate (1991, B.S./P.E.) and currently serves as the head coach for boys basketball at Moultonborough Academy.
+Coach Swedberg was the team captain at Plymouth State College during the 1990-91 season.
+He was also recognized as an All Little East Player and was awarded the Little East student-athlete academic achievement award.
 Coach Swedberg has been working with the Hogan Camps almost every year in a variety of capacities at many camps including the Specialty Basketball Camp, Shooter’s Gold Basketball Camp and the Point Guard & Post Player Basketball Camps.
 Swedberg was named Class S boys basketball Coach of the Year in 2005.
 All five of the Swedberg kids have enjoyed the Hogan Camps experience as campers and counselors.
-(Marcus, Drew, Riley, Reese and now Megan) [/expand]
+(Marcus, Drew, Riley, Reese and now Megan)